abarciauskas-bgse/masters_project/neurons.md

-# Visualizing neurons from a neural network
+# Visualizing Neurons for a Neural Network

+*This post is part of ongoing work on my master's project in visualizing neural networks for a general public*

 What are neurons for a neural network?